louisbl/FreenectNME/readme.md

 A native extension to add libFreenect to your NME application
 -------------------------------------------------------------

-This native extension allow you to grab depth data from a Kinect. for now it's more a proof of concept than a real/usable extension.
+This native extension allow you to grab depth data from a Kinect.
+This is more a proof of concept than a real/usable extension.

 Limitations
 -----------